muhajirdev/rem-wiki-plugin/README.md

 ## How to use

+1. Go to https://rem.wiki, and signup.
+2. Set your username, and you will get an API Key
-1. Set the username.
-Go to `Settings -> Plugin Settings -> rem-wiki -> Your username`
+3. Set your API key in `Settings -> Plugin Settings -> rem-wiki -> Your username`
-2. Go to the right sidebar, choose `Rem Wiki` tab and press `Publish your Digital Garden`
+4. Go to the right sidebar, choose `Rem Wiki` tab and press `Publish your Digital Garden`

 Your digital garden will be live at `https://rem.wiki/[your-username]`